Nebo House

 2022

-Featured in Architectural Record Record Houses 2023, Dezeen & Design Milk
+Featured in Architectural Record Record Houses 2023, Inform, Dezeen & Design Milk

 The site for the Nebo House is a long, narrow plot in the Appalachian foothills that slopes downward to Lake James.
 The main floor is embedded into the hillside, like a hunter’s blind, with a central courtyard splitting the primary program into two wings.